-Lightweight Moving Blankets – Lightweight Moving Blankets are one of the best cost-effective protection solutions that any moving blanket is able to offer.
+Lightweight Moving Blankets – Lightweight Moving Blankets is one of the best cost-effective protection solutions that any moving blanket can offer.
 This blanket provides light in weight but durable moving blankets enough to help prevent scratches from occurring on your sensitive surfaces.
 Lightweight Moving Blankets utilize the same material and manufacturing process as our other moving blankets selection but useless layers of fabric hence the weight per dozen averaging 54-64 lbs.
 These Blankets last a more limited time compared to the rest of our blankets but still offer a good amount of protection.

 Traditional Moving Blankets – Traditional Moving Blankets are the blankets in between our Lightweight Moving Blankets and our Heavy-Duty Moving Blankets.
 These Blankets use fewer materials than our heavy-duty blankets but offer slightly more protection than our lightweight blankets.
 If you are looking for a good in-between level between protection and price our traditional moving blankets might be the best solution for you.
 These Blankets are extremely durable and can be used multiple times without worrying about rips or tears in stitching.
 The weight per dozen of these blankets ranges but can normally average between 78-87 lbs per dozen.

 Heavy Duty Moving Blankets – Heavy Duty Moving Blankets use the most material out of any of our other moving blankets and are used to secure the most sensitive and valuable surfaces from damage.
 As these blankets use more material for more layers of protection the price on these blankets can be slightly more expensive than our other blankets but is a good investment for anyone who ships often.
 If you are looking for a blanket that is made to last for dozens of moves this is the blanket for you.
 These blankets are sold by the singles, packs of four, and by the dozen.
 If you are looking at purchasing several dozen blankets it is best to give our experts a call at 800-444-0956 or by using our online contact us form located here to help find the best shipping rates to your location.